USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch02_modeling_system.md

 **>>COMMENT>>** Update or remove reference to chapter 7 from old User's document

 The user must create new CMAQ executables for each suite of science configuration options for all programs except MCIP.
 There are too many combinations of the various chemical mechanisms, horizontal and vertical transport schemes, cloud routines, and chemistry solvers in the CMAQ science configuration to include efficiently in a single executable.
 In addition to compile-time configuration options with CMAQ, there are also execution-time configuration options (options that are chosen when the model is run versus when it is compiled).
 The horizontal domain configuration and the vertical coordinate system are dynamic features in CMAQ that are independent of the executable.
 In other words, a user can employ a single executable for a simulation that uses any of the supported map projections or grid definitions, without having to recompile the source code into a new executable.
-A description of which CMAQ options must be selected at compilation versus at execution are is included in [Chapter 7: CMAQ Programs and Libraries](CMAQ_OGD_ch07_programs_libraries.md#CCTM).
+A description of which CMAQ options must be selected at compilation versus at execution are is included in [Appendix A: Model options](CMAQ_UG_appendix.md#Options).

 **>>COMMENT<<** Insert "Explanation of Runscript structure"